Riddimental/MRI-analyzer/README.md

 ## Dependencies

 - `customtkinter`: A custom module for enhanced GUI elements.
-- `tkinter`: Standard Python interface to the Tk GUI toolkit.
+- `tkinter`: Standard Python interface to the Tk GUI toolkit (usually comes pre-installed with Python).
-- `PIL`: Python Imaging Library to work with images.
+- `PIL`: Python Imaging Library to work with images (usually comes pre-installed with Python).
+- `Python`: Python version 3.6 or higher.
+- `numpy`: A powerful library for numerical computing.
+- `nibabel`: A library for reading and writing neuroimaging data in various formats.
+- `matplotlib`: A plotting library for creating static, animated, and interactive visualizations in Python.
+- `filters`: A module for image processing filters and operations.

 ## Contributing